open-wc/open-wc/docs/docs/development/scoped-elements.md

 ### Creating elements

-If you use the `render` function of your lit component then it will automatically use the scoped registry as it will be defined within it's shadow root.
+If you use the `render` function of your lit component then it will automatically use the scoped registry as it will be defined within its shadow root.

 ```js
 render() {